 Celebrate National Prosecco Day with our must-try bottles for summer

-National Prosecco Day on August 13th is the perfect excuse to pop open a bottle (or two) of your favourite bubbly.
-Whether you're planning a sunny afternoon in the garden, a weekend festival or just toasting to the Italian favourite, we’ve rounded up our top seven bottles – and a few facts to impress your guests with!
+With National Prosecco Day on Wednesday 13th August, it's the perfect time to pop open a bottle of crisp bubbles.
+Whether you’re planning a sunny afternoon in the garden, a picnic in the park, or simply toasting to the Italian favourite, Prosecco is always a great idea.

 Eight facts about Prosecco: